How Does IRS Form 1095-B Affect Small Businesses?

 According to the Self-Insurance Institute of America, being self-insured requires a company to have significant financial resources and, in general, is not a viable option for most small businesses.

 The 1095-C requirement

-Businesses that are required to offer insurance -- those that have at least 50 full-time workers or equivalents – are in turn required to send out an additional form describing the coverage available to employees, called a 1095-C. The employer must provide a copy of Form 1095-C to the IRS and to every employee eligible for coverage, including those who don’t participate in the employer’s insurance plan.
+Businesses that are required to offer insurance—those that have at least 50 full-time workers or equivalents—are in turn required to send out an additional form describing the coverage available to employees, called a 1095-C. The employer has to provide a copy of Form 1095-C to the IRS and to every employee eligible for coverage, including those who don’t participate in the employer’s insurance plan.

 A business does not have to prepare 1095-C Forms if it is not required by the ACA to provide health insurance.
 Therefore, even if a small business with fewer than 50 full-time workers chooses to offer insurance, it is not required to send 1095-C Forms to employees or to the IRS.